openstack/charm-guide/doc/source/admin/upgrades/series-openstack.rst

 The steps are as follows:

 #.
 Set the default series for the principal application.

 #.
-If hacluster is used, pause the hacluster units not associated with the
-   principal leader machine.

-#.
 Pause the principal non-leader units.